layershift/kb-layershift/pages/08.support/01.how-to-register-an-account/docs.en.md

 Just access the [helpdesk](https://help.layershift.com/), click on _sign in_ then on _Create a new helpdesk account_
 ![Create%20a%20new%20helpdesk%20account](Create%20a%20new%20helpdesk%20account.png "Create%20a%20new%20helpdesk%20account")

-Fill in your email address and click on Send Confirmation Email
+Fill in your email address and click on _Send Confirmation Email_
 ![registration%20form%20for%20a%20new%20helpdesk%20account](registration%20form%20for%20a%20new%20helpdesk%20account.png "registration%20form%20for%20a%20new%20helpdesk%20account")

-Check your email address for a new email with the subject: _Please confirm your email address_.
+Check your email address for a new email with the subject "Please confirm your email address".
 Fill in the confirmation code along with your full name and unique password
 ![send%20registration%20form%20for%20a%20new%20helpdesk%20account](send%20registration%20form%20for%20a%20new%20helpdesk%20account.png "send%20registration%20form%20for%20a%20new%20helpdesk%20account")

 Once logged in, you can view all previous tickets created for your email address, change helpdesk account settings or open a new ticket.